-A common tendency of new social movements, religions, and other dogmas is that they create a myth to explain and interpret events, whether past, present, or future, that provides a consistent and comprehensive picture which its believers find highly convincing and satisfying.
+A common tendency of new social movements, religions, and other dogmas is that they create a myth to explain and interpret events, whether past, present, or future, which myth provides a consistent and comprehensive picture that its believers find highly convincing and satisfying.
 These kinds of myths appeal to believers because of their simplicity, coherence, and their ability to explain many aspects of the world we live in.
 It is not the intention of the creators of these kinds of myths deliberately to deceive people, but that is often the result of their efforts to make sense of the world according to their beliefs, while reducing its vast complexity to a simple and comprehensible order.
 After all, the great majority of the theories that have been propounded about life, or some particular aspect of it, such as human life, have turned out to be false, whether in whole or in part.

-Perhaps the oldest and most common examples of these kinds of myths are creation myths that present a simple story to explain how the world or Universe was created – how its visible components like the Sun, Moon, stars, animals, plants, and human beings came to exist, how geological features such as oceans, mountains, and volcanoes were formed, and why the world, or certain features of it, is as it is.
+Perhaps the oldest and most common examples of these kinds of myths are creation myths that present a simple story that explains how the world or Universe was created – how its visible components like the Sun, Moon, stars, animals, plants, and human beings came to exist, how geological features such as oceans, mountains, and volcanoes were formed, and why the world, or certain features of it, is as it is.

 Can science be considered as a collection of myths that aim to make sense of the world?
 There is, of course, an important difference between science and myth, namely, that science claims that its myths, or theories, are true.
 Another difference is that science, rather than ignoring the complexity of the world, as most myths do, attempts to account for this complexity by studying it in minute detail.
 But it is no less true that myths also claim or claimed to possess the attribute of truth, and many of them are clever, or at least plausible.
 Regardless of the way one answers this question about science and myth, it is clear that science has been much more successful in explaining the phenomena of the world than other myths, and therefore it has largely displaced many previously-accepted local myths as a way of explaining events and understanding the world.
 However, I do not wish to delve further into this topic in this essay.

 All religions and ideologies have their myths, which present their particular version of reality by combining fact and fiction in accordance with their beliefs about the world.
-The communists reinterpreted human history according to the theory that was propounded by the founders of communism, which also predicted a certain inevitable future course of events.
-The influence of the Communism Myth has fortunately diminished, following its failure correctly to explain both human behaviour and the course of historical events, as well as, contrary to the lofty promises made by its founders, its failure to provide a better material life for the many people who came under its sway and its totalitarian control.
+The communists reinterpreted all of human history according to the theory that was propounded by the founders of communism, which also predicted a certain inevitable future course of events.
+The influence of the Communism Myth has fortunately diminished, following its failure correctly to explain both human behaviour and the course of historical events, as well as, contrary to the lofty promises made by its founders, its failure to provide a better material life for the many people who came under its sway and totalitarian control.

 Perhaps because of the ideological void left by the discrediting of this myth, we are now witnessing the rise of a new myth, the Capitalism Myth, which is rapidly gaining converts and believers in its veracity.
-Moreover, it is making converts of many individuals who are otherwise intelligent and reasonable, a power that was also possessed by the Communism Myth, which seduced many intellectuals during the nineteenth and twentieth centuries.
+Moreover, it is making converts of many individuals who are otherwise intelligent and reasonable, a persuasive power that was also possessed by the Communism Myth, which seduced many intellectuals during the nineteenth and twentieth centuries.
 It is important to discredit this myth by showing that many of its assumptions, beliefs, and predictions are completely false because, if it is left unchallenged, it will grow, like a malignant tumor, and weaken or destabilize those societies that fall prey to its malicious influence and its sirens’ promise of greater freedom and prosperity for all.

 Here is a succinct statement of this myth: